thingsboard/thingsboard.github.io/_includes/docs/tutorials/create-clear-alarms.md

 ## Use case

-Assume your refrigeration equipment is equipped with a temperature sensor that periodically publishes telemetry data to ThingsBoard.
+Assume your refrigeration equipment is fitted with a temperature sensor that periodically publishes telemetry data to ThingsBoard.

 The normal operating temperature range is between 2 °C and 5 °C.
 If the reported temperature goes outside this range, it should be treated as an abnormal condition.